Amenhotep19/shopper-mood-monitor-go/README.md

 ```
     ./build/monitor -face-model=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/FP32/face-detection-adas-0001.bin -face-config=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/FP32/face-detection-adas-0001.xml -sent-model=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/emotions-recognition-retail-0003/FP32/emotions-recognition-retail-0003.bin -sent-config=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/emotions-recognition-retail-0003/FP32/emotions-recognition-retail-0003.xml
 ```
+The user can choose different confidence levels for both face and emotion detection by using `-face-confidence` and `-sent-confidence`. command line parameters.
+By default, both of these parameters are set to `0.5` i.e. at least `50%` confidence is required in order for the returned inference result to be considered valid.

 ### Docker

-You can also build and run the program in a Docker container.
-First you need to build a Docker image.
-Use the `Dockerfile` present in the cloned repository and build the docker image by running the following command:
+You can also build a Docker image and then run the program in a Docker container.
+First you need to build the image.
+You can use the `Dockerfile` present in the cloned repository and build the Docker image by running the following command:

 ```
 docker build -t shopper-mood-go .